Blog

 A note on raw egg whites and hair thinning: You would have to eat raw egg whites daily for a very long time to see biotin deficiency as a result.

 An easy solution?
-Cooking egg whites prevents the protein avidin from blocking biotin absorption.
+Cooking egg whites the protein avidin from blocking biotin absorption.

 Signs of Biotin Deficiency